F.J. Torras Causeway: Recreation

 Aside from being the only road to and from St. Simons, Torras Causeway provides several opportunities for recreation.
 A paved biking/walking path runs the 4.2 mile length of the causeway.
 The path is a wonderful way to view the expansive salt marsh, rivers, and wildlife of the "Marshes of Glynn".
 Fishing and crabbing from several of the bridges is also a common pastime for locals.

 Center median barrier

 Construction of a concrete center median barrier began in March 2011.
 Local and state officials had expressed the need for a barrier due to the number of head-on collisions that were occurring on the causeway in recent years, the most recent in March 2008.
 The need, purpose, design, and cost of the concrete barrier was a controversial issue among Glynn county residents and county officials.
 The barrier has openings to allow turtles to cross the causeway.
-It was completed by the end of 2011.
+It was completed in late 2011.